jundalisay/superb/content/en/research/hume/essays/part-3/7-avarice.md

 The indictment was very long and verbose; but we must omit a great part of the repetitions and synonymous terms, not to tire our readers too much with our tale.
 Avarice, being called before Jupiter to answer to this charge, had not much to say in her own defence.

 The injustice was clearly proved upon her.

-The fact, indeed, was notorious, and the injury had been frequently repeated.
+The fact was notorious.
+The injury had been frequently repeated.

 When therefore the plaintiff demanded justice, Jupiter very readily gave sentence in her favour; and his decree was to this purpose, That since dame Avarice, the defendant, had thus grievously injured dame Earth, the plaintiff, she was hereby ordered to take that treasure, of which she had feloniously robbed the said plaintiff, by ransacking her bosom, and in the same manner, as before, opening her bosom, restore it back to her, without diminution or retention.
 From this sentence, it shall follow, says Jupiter to the by-standers, That, in all future ages, the retainers of Avarice shall bury and conceal their riches, and thereby restore to the earth what they took from her.